Pancit Malabon recipe is a popular Filipino noodle dish that use thick noodles with sauce already mixed in and topped with seafood and sliced eggs.

 - Put ground pork and cook till pale or light brown..

-- Before making the shrimp stock remove some of the fat from the shrimp head and saute.
+- Before making the shrimp stock, remove some of the fat from the shrimp head and saute.
 This is optional but it adds so much flavor.

 - Add ground black pepper.